SovereignSwarm/3DGS-X/README.md

 ## 📌 Call for Contributions

 This project is in its early stages and is still in active development.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+Join our [Discord community](https://discord.gg/y5v3BTXAUd) to discuss ideas, get help, and share your captures with other users!

 One area improvment is the export process.
 Currently it can take several minutes to export a session.
 It would be great to have a faster way to do this.